 "- engaged."

 That single word immediately freed me of my own realm and brought me back to reality.
-"W-what?!"
-I choked, spitting out my tea into a napkin.

 "He's engaged dear," she smiled widely.